mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/quick-start-serverless/_index.md

 - Contains a `manifest.json`, declares itself an HTTP application that uses a bot account, uses webhooks, and attaches UI elements to locations in the Mattermost interface.
 - Attaches `send` function to a `/hello-serverless` command, accepting an optional `message` argument.

 This App will focus on the functionality of the actual serverless App in this example.
-For more information about [how to package a Mattermost App for serverless deployments]("https://docs.mattermost.com/guides/package-for-aws.html"), [how to deploy a Mattermost App to AWS]("https://docs.mattermost.com/guides/deploy-aws.html"), or [how to deploy a Mattermost App to OpenFaaS]("https://docs.mattermost.com/guides/deploy-openfaas.html") please refer to the corresponding guides.
+For more information about how to package a Mattermost App for serverless deployments, see the {{< newtabref href="https://docs.mattermost.com/guides/package-for-aws.html" title="deploy a Mattermost App to AWS" >}} documentation, or {{< newtabref href="https://docs.mattermost.com/guides/deploy-openfaas.html" title="deploy a Mattermost App to OpenFaaS" >}} documentation.

 ## Prerequisites